Basejump-AI/basejump-docs/embed/client-token-endpoint.md

 5. Basejump authenticates the user using an encrypted token included in the redirect url
 6. If authenticated successfully, a Basejump web app session is created and the user is redirected to the Basejump chat interface.
 If not, an error is displayed or the iframe is destroyed.

+> [!Note]
+> If the iframe ancestor does not match the Embed-Origin, the embed session will not authenticate.

 ### Requesting a Redirect URL

 > [!important]